Call Today

 HIV Testing Timeline

-For accurate early detection, an HIV test at 4 weeks followed by confirmation at 3 months is recommended by the CDC and health professionals.
+For early detection, testing at 4 weeks followed by confirmation at 3 months is widely recommended.

 Herpes (HSV‑1 & HSV‑2) Testing Timeline